Student-centric advice and objective recommendations

-The idea of earning a bachelor’s degree at a community college is not one many people talk about.
-However, that raises the question–can you earn a bachelor’s degree at community college?
+The idea of earning a bachelor’s degree at a community college is not one many people talk about which raises the question–can you earn a bachelor’s degree at community college?
 The answer to this question can be found below, so keep reading!

 First, what is a bachelor’s degree?

 A bachelor’s degree is an undergraduate degree that is awarded by four-year colleges and universities.
 When pursuing an undergraduate degree, students major in a subject of their choice.
 Some key characteristics of a bachelor’s degree includes:

 - A bachelor’s degree typically takes four or more years to complete